 I haven’t stayed there personally, but my mom was super happy with my choice: The Charming Homestay is located in Cua Dai Street, close to the Hub, and the centre of Hoi An.
 Ni and her lovely mother make you feel like staying with friends and family.
-Ms Ni helped me when I setting up the Hub with some shopping and we’re still in touch since then.
+Ms Ni helped me when I was setting up the Hub with some shopping.

 Rent your own House

 If you plan to stay at least one month in Hoi An, think about having your own little house in town or in the villages around.
-The best place to rent your new own home is Nha Toi Real Estate.
+The best place to rent your new home is Nha Toi Real Estate.
 I’ve found the Hub house through Nha Toi and I am more than thankful to Ms Ha and the team about their outstanding customer service.
-You basically just tell them what you’re looking for, your budget, and your length of stay and Ms. Ha will give you a call, making an appointment for a day she is showing you available houses.
+Check their website for available houses.
 You will sign a lease contract in English and Vietnamese, pay your rent in cash, and receive the keys to your new home.
 It will probably be fully furnished and equipped.
 Another way to find a house is a stroll throught the Hoi An Expat Property Group on Facebook.
 Locals post daily new homes to rent.

 Vietnam is the fastest growing country in South East Asia and yes, when you go to the most touristy places in Hoi An Old Quarter, you can spend as much for dinner as in Europe.
 When you skip the Old Town, you will find much more reasonable options for food.
 Along Cua Dai Street, there are many Vietnamese restaurants, that offer delicious food for a low budget.
 One restaurant close to the Hub is 328 Restaurant in 328 Cua Dai Street.
-If you want a cheaper option, I would recommend Hoa Hien in Hai Ba Trung Street, a local authentic place that opens until late (10pm).
-Don’t worry about all the great street food options Hoi An has to offers.
-There is a fantastic Opla place in town (Opla is breakfast eggs served with a baguette) on the corner Tran Hung Dao / Tran Cao Van Street, opposite of Be Be Tailor.
+If you want a cheaper option, I would recommend Hoai Linh in Hai Ba Trung Street, a local authentic place that opens until late (10pm).
+Don’t worry about all the great street food options Hoi An has to offer.
+There is a fantastic Opla place in town (Opla are breakfast eggs served with a baguette) on the corner Tran Hung Dao / Tran Cao Van Street, opposite of Be Be Tailor.
 On almost every corner you can get a Banh Mi, the Vietnamese sandwich.
 Try the mango cakes they offer near the Hoi An Market or get some sweet potato chips from a street vendor.
 Hoi An is a little paradise just for foodies.

 8) Highspeed Internet

 By Googling Vietnam + Internet, you will mostly find complaints and negative reviews, written in 2015 or older.
 As the owner of a co-working space, in my opinion Hoi An offers better Internet than many European cities.
 Viettel is a good choice as an Internet provider and they offer 4G sim cards which can be topped up in their store on Cua Dai Street.
 The Internet at the Hub is in average 65mbps up and 62mbps down.
 So far, there is no reason to complain.
-Vietnam has fiber connections in the most touristy of places and there is no reason to worry about choosing Vietnam as a place from which to work.
+Vietnam has fiber connections and is investing in improving the infrastructure.
+Did you know Hoi An offers a free City Wifi since 2012?
+Pretty cool, isn’t it?

 +1) Tropical Workplace